MeherzadA/Computers-Order-Database-Manager/README.md

 ## Project Overview

-This project was created as part of our ICS4U culminating project.
+This project was created as part of our ICS4U (Grade 12 Computer Science) culminating project.
 Our goal was to build a **Computer Order Management System** for a computer building company.
 The system manages customer orders for both PCs and laptops, tracks their specific components, and keeps information about the order status (completed, canceled, shipped, etc.).

 ![Overview Screenshot](./images/overview.png)
 *(Screenshot of the main menu of the application)*